tetrateio/training/modules/install/istio/README.md

 prometheus-89bc5668c-crdzs                1/1     Running     0          11m
 ```

-This includes all the needed Istio control-plane components (including Istio Sidecar Injector and Istio Gateways), as well as some companion services such as Prometheus (metric collection Grafana (metrics dashboard) and Kiali (to visualize how microservices on Istio service mesh are connected)
+This includes all the of Istio control-plane components (including Istio Sidecar Injector and Istio Gateways), as well as some Istio addons like Prometheus (metric collection), Grafana (metrics dashboard) and Kiali (to visualize how microservices on Istio service mesh are connected).

-## Installing istioctl
+## Installing Istioctl

 Istio also has its own command line tool for debugging, verifying configuration, manually injecting sidecars and various other things.
 We can also use istioctl to validate everything has installed correctly.

 Download Istio CLI.

 ```bash